mutan/docker-for-psql/readme.md

-Learn SQL / PostgreSQL from some great (in my opinion) books:
+Learn SQL / PostgreSQL from some great (in my opinion) books!

+This repository gives you:
+* `psql` command line tool (from docker container)
+* databases filled with appropriate data for every book

+Read the books for theory.
+Then test every piece of code or any of your own ideas in practice.

+### Books

 1. SQL Cookbook.
 Anthony Molinaro.
 2009
 (database and user name: `molinaro`)